 To illustrate, consider what happens during a successful greeting, starting at the top right of Figure 1.
-During the Sighting phase, the robot is located in a public zone, manifesting idle behavior (i.e., some sort of observable motion activity indicative of its aliveness).
+During the Sighting phase, the robot is located in a public manifesting idle zone, behavior (i.e., some sort of observable motion activity indicative of its aliveness and to make the interaction process more natural, as advocated by Bainbridge et. al., 2008).
 When the robot detects the presence of a human, it turns to look at that person.
-It then transitions to the Distance Salutation phase if it sense that that person has responded by orienting his body towards the robot and/or by returning the robot's gaze.
+It then transitions to the Distance Salutation phase if it sense that the person has responded by orienting his body towards the robot and/or by returning the robot's gaze.
 The robot then responds by directing its body towards the human, and performing another distance salutation, such as a wave, a head toss, a head lower, or a head dip.
 The robot then enters the Approach phase, where it moves to that person's social zone.
 The robot adapts to a person's approach, where it mediates its distance from that person by sensing that person's location.
 During this movement, the robot avoids eye contact by looking away, and performs other greeting behaviors appropriate for this stage such as grooming or body cross.